Milton Keynes and North Bucks

 • Halley's Comet 101 Bradwell Road Milton Keynes MK13 7AW Telephone(01908) 312987

-A real locals pub, deeply-engaged with its community; children and dogs are welcome.
-Large interior, all on one level around a central bar, but with three distinct areas Large covered patio to rear with large grassed area beyond with children's play area.
-The pub has three handpumps, although usually only two beers available, from Greene King.
+A real locals pub, fully-engaged with its local community; children and dogs are welcome.
+Large interior, all on one level around a central bar, but with three distinct areas, one of which is the "Sports Bar".
+Large covered patio to rear with large grassed area beyond including children's play area; both have ample tables and seating.
+Garden events in summertime.
+The pub has three handpumps, although currently only two beers available, from Greene King and Morland.
+Pub supports wide range of community activities and events, including both local and national charities.
+See activities on their Facebook page and website.

 • Kensington Kensington Drive Milton Keynes MK8 9AN Telephone(01908) 260320